dancgnx/cgxBlocks/README.md

 * Point your browser to http://127.0.0.1:5000/

-## Instructions to install using dockers:
+## Instructions to install using docker:

 * Install dockers https://www.docker.com/products/docker-desktop
 * Open a terminal or cmd or powershell